-One of the easiest ways to make your nose look shorter is with contouring makeup.
+One of the easiest ways to make your nose look smaller and shorter is with contouring makeup.
 It’s not a difficult makeup routine and once you master it, you can easily shorten your nose without surgery, pain or risks.

 If you’ve got a bump on your nose bridge, also check out my step-by-step guide on how to contour nose with bump on bridge.

 Here’s How to Contour Your Nose to Make it Look Smaller and Shorter